MultiSafepay/docs/content/payment-methods/chargebacks.md

 To dispute this type of chargeback, you need to provide:

 - A signed letter refuting the cardholder's claim, and/or proof that their evidence is incorrect
-- A copy of your cancellation policy and a statement indicating why the cancellation doesn't comply with your policy
+- A copy of your cancelation policy and a statement indicating why the cancelation doesn't comply with your policy

 </details>